pjungwir/floatfile/README.md

 without paying a high price to keep extending the array, but there are some drawbacks:

 - **Updates:** You can append to the end of an array, but you can't change elements in the middle of it.
-I suppose when I (or you) need this I will add a function to remove a file or replace a file.
+If you really need to you can drop the floatfile and make a new one.
 That will be a little expensive, but random write access is not really the intended use of this extension.
+Perhaps someday I'll add a feature to update just specific elements in the array though.

 - **Security:** Anyone who has `EXECUTE` permission on our functions can open *any* `floatfile` in the current database (reading or writing depends on which function).
 So make sure that's okay before using this extension!